Understanding Bash Variables and Environment in Linux

 set

-The PATH variable defines where the shell looks for executable programs:
+The PATH variable determines where the shell looks for executable commands:

 # View current PATH